Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Introduction

 The paper is structured as follows.
 In Section \ref{sec_sheaves_on_quotient_stacks}, we review some basic notions about quotient stacks, provide essential definitions, in particular the definition of a point of a quotient stack, study (quasi-)coherent sheaves on a quotient stack $ [X/G], $ and relate them to $ G $-equivariant (quasi-)coherent sheaves on $ X. $

-In Section \ref{sec_HRR_formula_stacks}, we review some basic facts about the $ K $-theory of quotient stacks and derive an orbifold HRR formula for connected proper smooth quotient stacks.
-Let $ \cX $ be a connected separated quotient stack.
+In Section \ref{sec_HRR_formula_stacks}, we review some basic facts about the $ K $-theory of quotient stacks and derive an orbifold HRR formula for connected proper smooth quotient DM stacks.
+Let $ \cX $ be a connected separated quotient DM stack.
 We will study the inertia stack $ I\cX $ of $ \cX $ in details.
 In particular, we will decompose $ I\cX $ into connected components.
 Such a decomposition is essential in the constructions of the orbifold Chern character $ \orbch(E) $ and the orbifold Todd class $ \orbtd(E) $ of a coherent sheaf $ E $ on $ \cX $ when $ \cX $ is smooth.
 We will derive explicit formulas for $ \orbch(E) $ and $ \orbtd(E) $.
-We will define an orbifold Mukai pairing and derive an orbifold HRR formula for $ \cX $ when it is proper and smooth.
+We will define an orbifold Mukai pairing and derive an orbifold HRR formula for a pair of coherent sheaves on $ \cX $ when it is proper and smooth.
 We will provide plenty of examples along the way.
 Some of them contain new results.
-For instance, the orbifold HRR formula for the classifying stack $ BG $ when $ G \cong \ZZ/n\ZZ $ recovers Parseval's theorem for the discrete Fourier transform as shown in Example \ref{ex_discrete_FT} and \ref{ex_descrete_Parseval}.
+For instance, the orbifold HRR formula for the classifying stack $ BG $ when $ G \cong \ZZ/n\ZZ $ recovers Parseval's theorem for the discrete Fourier transform as shown in Examples \ref{ex_discrete_FT} and \ref{ex_descrete_Parseval}.

 In Section \ref{sec_moduli_sheaves_stacks}, we review Gieseker stability conditions for coherent sheaves on polarized projective schemes and stacks, as well as the GIT constructions of the corresponding moduli spaces.
-We then focus on the case of a projective quotient stack $ [X/G] $ where $X$ is a projective scheme and $G$ is a finite group, and define $ G $-equivariant moduli spaces of stable sheaves on $ X. $
+We then focus on the case of a projective quotient stack $ [X/G] $ where $X$ is a smooth projective scheme and $G$ is a finite group, and define $ G $-equivariant moduli spaces of stable sheaves on $ X. $ Finally we compare the stabilities of $ G $-equivariant coherent sheaves on $ X $, i.e., coherent sheaves on $ [X/G] $, and their underlying sheaves on $ X $.